schungx/Dojo-TypeScript/Manual.md

 ------------------------

-For plugin modules, use the following undocumented feature to pull in the dependent module at the end of the "require" list without creating a variable:
+For plugin modules, use the following undocumented feature to pull in the dependent module at the end of the `require` list without creating a variable:

 	/// <amd-dependency path="plugin1" />